A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Model specification

 We model the non-linear and delayed effects of temperature and influenza on mortality in Eq.~\eqref{eq:modelstructure} using a distributed lag non-linear model (DLNM).
 This approach is well-established in the epidemiological literature for assessing covariate-response associations with delayed effects, such as temperature-mortality associations.
 Mathematically, we can express the DLNM for a specific region $r$ as:

 where $\xi_{t,w,r}$ refers to the covariate value (temperature or ILI) at the time point $(t,w)$ in the region $r$, $\ell= 0, 1, \dots, L$ denote the lag values and $L$ the maximum lag considered.
 In addition, $\eta_{jk,r}$ are the parameter coefficients for the region $r$, $b_j(\xi_{t,w-\ell,r})$ refers to the $\ell$-week lagged covariate value transformed through its $j$th basis function, and $c_k(\ell)$ is the $k$th basis function for the lag dimension evaluated at lag value $\ell$.
 Basis functions are smooth functions that capture non-linear relationships.
-Note that when $w-\ell < 1$, i.e., the lag extends to the previous year, the covariate value $\xi_{t,w-\ell,r}$ should be pulled at week $52-(\ell-w)$ of year $t-1$.
+Note that when $w-\ell < 1$, i.e., the lag extends to the previous year, the covariate value $\xi_{t,w-\ell,r}$ should be pulled at week $W_{t-1}-(\ell-w)$ of year $t-1$, where $W_{t-1} \in \{52,53\}$ denotes the number of ISO weeks in year $t-1$.
 Lastly, we refer to $v_\xi$ and $v_l$ as the number of basis functions for the covariate and lag dimensions.
 Importantly, the basis dimensions $v_\xi$ and $v_l$, which determine the flexibility of the covariate and lag effects, are the same for all regions.

 To simplify the notation, we introduce a cross-basis representation.
 Hereto, we denote, for every time point $(t,w)$ and region $r$, $\boldsymbol{Z}_{t,w,r} \in \mathbb{R}^{v_\xi \cdot v_l}$ as the vector with entries: